metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 ## Dashboard subscriptions

 Dashboard subscriptions are a great way to keep you and your team up to date on the data that matters most.

-Dashboard subscriptions allow you to send all of the questions on a dashboard via email or Slack.
-If your Metabase has email or Slack set up, all you need to do is create a dashboard and then add subscribers to it.
-You can set up as many subscriptions to a dashboard as you like.
-If you make any changes to the dashboard, Metabase will update the subscription the next time they're delivered.
+They allow you to send all of the questions on a dashboard via email or Slack.
+If your Metabase has email or Slack set up, all you need to do is create a dashboard, add subscribers to it, and tell Metabase how often you'd like the send out an update.
+You can set up as many subscriptions to a dashboard as you like, and if you make any changes to the dashboard, Metabase will update the subscription the next time they're delivered.

 ### Enabling dashboard subscriptions